Fact Sheet - Digital records and the GIPA Act

 This means that in addition to paper or hard copy records, digital records can be the subject of a GIPA application, where that information is held by the agency.

 The State Records Act 1998 also defines record as any document or other source of information compiled, recorded or stored in written form or on film, or by electronic process, or in any other manner or by any other means.
-Additionally, the State Records Act also defines a record in relation to its official nature, not just how its been created or stored.
-The Act defines state records as those records which are made and kept, or received and kept …in the course of the exercise of offical functions.”
+Additionally, the State Records Act also defines a record in relation to its official nature, not just how it's been created or stored.
+The Act defines state records as those records which are made and kept, or received and kept …in the course of the exercise of official functions.”

 This means that any information created or received in the course of an officer’s duties as a public servant, regardless of format or the technologies used, are records and must be managed in accordance with the State Records Act.